 Let’s face it, grout can be tough to clean.
-The problem is, grout maintenance takes time and effort.
+The problem is that grout maintenance takes time and effort.
 And many homeowners don’t know how to properly care for grout around kitchen, bathroom, and living room tiles, leading to problems down the road.
 Sealing grout is the most important thing you can do to keep it sanitary and avoid having it erode.
-With proper grout maintenance, care and cleaning is easier and grout will last for years to come.
+With proper grout maintenance, care and cleaning are easier and grout will last for years to come.

 Deep Cleaning Grout

 - Mix equal parts baking soda and white vinegar into a paste.
-Spread over grout and wait 5-10 minutes.
-Scrub grout with toothbrush and rinse with warm water.
+Spread over the grout and wait 5-10 minutes.
+Scrub grout with a toothbrush and rinse with warm water.

 Why Seal Grout?